almossawi/badarguments/extras/content/posts/main/index.md

 "The scenario has existed before.
 It will be repeated again.
 Our enemy wages a war of attrition—or, **as observers of asymmetrical warfare have called it, the war of the flea**.
 The flea is small and the dog is large, but over time enough attacks by enough fleas will bring down the dog.
 An intractable enemy must be destroyed.
 If the dog is to survive, then the fleas must be destroyed in their earliest stages."

 Again, the author is not _really_ saying an entire ethnic group is akin to fleas that must be exterminated, preemptively.
-That's what the literature says.
-What is a man like me supposed to do?
+That's what the literature says. _What is a man like me supposed to do_?

 **Quotations**.
 Single or double quotes can be used to cast doubt on something that may not be at all controversial, often in a crafty way that's meant to come across as objective.
 For instance,